I am a sucker for anything gourmet. Unusual ingredients are a particular weakness (see bamboo rice.)

 The clementines need to be sliced whisper-thin, but after a few, painfully slow slices with my knife, I quickly figured out I had better things to do with my Sunday.
 I dug out the mandolin.

-Technically it’s a Japanese Benriner, the only one I’ve found (sorry France and Germany) that slices food so thin you can see through it.
+Technically it’s a Japanese Benriner, (affiliate link) the only one I’ve found (sorry France and Germany) that slices food so thin you can see through it.

 Adjusting the mandolin to cut as thin as possible, each clementine produced 10 or 12 slices, not counting the first couple of slices or the last little bit, as I stopped before I sliced my finger tips off.